digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/encrypted_private_key_storage/encrypted_private_key_storage_aws.rst

 **In both cases, keys are stored encrypted in the Canton node's database**

-The example below configures encrypted private key storage with AWS KMS, for all nodes, in a simple distributed domain environment.
+The example below configures encrypted private key storage with AWS KMS, for all nodes, in a simple distributed synchronizer environment.

 .. code-block:: none